Species #62 — White Sturgeon

-If Hell froze over, it would still be warmer than the Columbia River is mid-winter in high winds.
+If Hell froze over, it would still be warmer than the Columbia River is mid-winter during high winds.
 The type of bone-chilling cold that the Gorge can experience is excruciating for those dressed in anything less warm than a recently disemboweled TaunTaun.

-I was there in the first place to target sturgeon, something I’d always wanted to do, and hoped to bring home a fish in the narrow January – March keeper season on that stretch of the river.
+I was there targeting sturgeon, something I’d always wanted to do in the Gorge, and hoped to bring home a fish in the narrow January – March keeper season on that stretch of the river.

 At the time, it was a slot limit fishery that rarely exceeded quotas before the season expired, and the slot was 40-50″ fork length, so you could theoretically walk away with a decent fish.

 That is, if your frozen corpse didn’t topple overboard when winds changed from 30 to 40 miles per hour and the whitecaps started clipping your boat with extra fervor.

 I was fishing with Northwest Sturgeon Adventures, and they were a solid outfit.
-They seemed to know what they were doing, and in lieu of the miserable cold, the boat had a zippable cover with a space heater inside.
+They seemed to know what they were doing, and in lieu of the miserable cold, the boat had a zippered cover with a space heater inside.
 It wasn’t enough, but it was a nice touch that kept me from shivering away all of the calories I’d eaten that week.

-The wind made bite monitoring very difficult, so the guy who drew the straw for the first bite failed a dozen or so times before finally giving up, retreating back to the zippered cover and the welcome heat of burning propane.
+The wind made bite monitoring very difficult, so the guy who drew the straw for the first bite failed a dozen or so times before finally giving up, retreating back to the warmth of the pseudo-tent and the welcomed heat of burning propane.

 I was fourth in line out of four, but second and third were so cold, they deferred to me.

-It paid off.
-At least, it would have if I could tell the difference between a subtle bite and wave action with hands numb to virtually all sensation.
+At least, it would have if I had been able the difference between a subtle bite and wave action with hands numb to virtually all sensation.